legend-exp/legend-pygeom-optics/README.md

 As a common interface, each optical property gets its own defining function in the material's module.
 Those functions can be used directly to just retrieve the value(s) of the property.
-Most property definitions contain unit information via the `pint` package.
-For a full list of defined properties refer to the [package documentation](https://legend-pygeom-optics.readthedocs.io).
+Most property definitions contain unit information via the [`pint`](https://pint.readthedocs.io) package.
+For a full list of defined properties refer to the
+[package documentation](https://legend-pygeom-optics.readthedocs.io).

+## Export of Geant4 material properties

 To ease the use in Geant4-based simulations, every module also provides functions to be used with [`pyg4ometry`](https://pyg4ometry.readthedocs.io).
+These functions' names are always prefixed with `pyg4_`.
+All other functions of this module can be used without having `pyg4ometry` installed.

+> [!NOTE]
+>
+> The provided functions for interoperability with Geant4 generally **only
+> support Geant4 version 11.0 and later.**.